 - Add the pork and cook for about 2-3 minutes.
 Add Sichuan peppercorn, stir for a few seconds.

 - Add eggplant and stir fry until begins to brown for about 3 minutes.

 - Add the Sichuan-style sauce mixture.
 Stir to combine and bring to a boil.
-Turn the heat to medium, cover the wok, stirring occasionally and braise the eggplant until just tender, for about 7-10 minutes.
+Turn the heat to medium, cover the wok, stirring occasionally and braise the eggplant for about 7-10 minutes until just tender.
 Add broth if the mixture looks too dry.
+Adjust seasoning if needed.